Work in prison

 This discovery in a professional environment has a maximum duration of 5 days.

-It shall be decided by:
+It is decided by:

-- Structure for integration into economic activity
+• Structure for integration into economic activity

-- Juvenile Judicial Protection Service (for minors).
+• Youth Judicial Protection Service (for minors).

 1. Classification at work